DavidAnson/markdownlint/doc/Rules.md

 Aliases: heading-increment, header-increment

-This rule is triggered when you skip heading levels in a markdown document, for
+This rule is triggered when you skip heading levels in a Markdown document, for
 example:

 ```markdown